cubbles/gitbook/runtime-extension-rte/README.md

 __Now the RTE/CIF__ (Component Interaction Framework)

-- waits for the ressources to be available,
+- waits for the ressources to be available
 - creates the component instances (aka "cubbles") and
 - initialises each cubble with values provided by the developer.

+You wan't to use Cubbles on your website?
+Follow the [User Guide](user-guide/README.md).

+You wan't to contribute to Cubbles Open Source Project or get know the Cubbles technology in detail?
+Follow the [Contributor Guide](contributor-guide/README.md).